On the 1-3-5 conjecture and related topics: Some preparations

 Our proof of Theorem \ref{Th1.1} is closely related to the arithmetic theory of quadratic forms.
 The following lemma is one of the most important results on integral representations of quadratic forms (cf. \cite [pp. 129]{C}). \begin{lemma} Let $f$ be a nonsingular integral quadratic form and let $m$ be a nonzero integer represented by $f$ over the real field $\R$ and the ring $\Z_p$ of $p$-adic integers for each prime $p$.
 Then $m$ is represented by some form $f^*$ over $\Z$ with $f^*$ in the same genus of $f$. \end{lemma} \begin{remark} According to the effective methods in \cite [pp. 186--187]{Jones}, one may easily obtain all the eligible numbers of the genus of an integral ternary quadratic form $f$. \end{remark}

-A positive ternary quadratic form $f$ is called {\it regular} if it represents every integer represented by the genus of $f$.
-Dickson firstly studied regular quadratic forms systematically and he \cite [pp. 112--113]{D39} listed all the 102 diagonal regular ternary quadratic forms $ax^2+by^2+cz^2$ with $1\ls a\ls b\ls c$, together with the structure of
+A positive definite ternary quadratic form $f$ is called {\it regular} if it represents every integer represented by the genus of $f$.
+Dickson was the first to study regular quadratic forms systematically and he \cite [pp. 112--113]{D39} listed all the 102 diagonal regular ternary quadratic forms $ax^2+by^2+cz^2$ with $1\ls a\ls b\ls c$ and $\gcd(a,b,c)=1$, together with the structure of